onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD
 This package offers a Python interface for the [Voicemeeter RT Packet Service](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf).
+It allows a client to connect to a Voicemeeter installation on a remote machine so long as a valid connection can be established between both systems, and VBAN is configured correctly.
+In similar fashion to the Remote API you can set and get parameters for strips/buses.

 Tested against
 - Basic 1.0.8.1